instructed-glacier-model/igm-doc/docs/modules/outputs/plot2d.md

 # Module `plot2d`

-This IGM module produces 2D plan-view plots of variable defined by parameter `var` (e.g. `var` can be set to `thk`, or `ubar`, ...).
-The saving frequency is given by parameter `processes.time.save` defined in module `time`.
-The scale range of the colobar is controlled by parameter `varmax`.
+This IGM module generates 2D plan-view plots of a variable specified by the parameter `var` (e.g., `var` can be set to `thk`, `ubar`, etc.).
+The saving frequency is determined by the parameter `processes.time.save` defined in the `time` module.
+The color bar's scale range is controlled by the parameter `varmax`.

-By default, the plots are saved as png files in the working directory.
-However, one may display the plot "in live" by setting `live` to True.
-Note that if you use the spyder python editor, you need to turn `editor` to 'sp'.
+By default, the plots are saved as PNG files in the working directory.
+However, you can display the plot "live" by setting `live` to `True`.

-If the `particles` module is activated, one may plot particles on the top setting `particles` to True, or remove them form the plot seeting it to False.
+If the `particles` module is activated, you can overlay particles on the plot by setting `particles` to `True`, or exclude them by setting it to `False`.

 ## Config Structure
 ~~~yaml